Kingdom of Bora Bora: European contact

 The first clear mention of the island was by the Dutch explorer Jakob Roggeveen in 1722.
 James Cook saw it in 1769 and landed there in 1777.

 While in Tahiti, the end of the 18th century and the beginning of the 19th century were marked by the missionary and colonial aims of France and England, Bora Bora remained for a long time relatively distant from the power struggles of the two European powers.
 However, their influence was felt, particularly through the evangelization of the island.

-In the 1810s, Chief Mai and 262 warriors joined Pomare II in his fight against the Teva clan.
+In the 1810s, Chiefs Ma'i III, Tefa'aora I, and 262 warriors joined Pomare II in his fight against the Teva clan.
 In 1815, the battle of Fe'i Pi at Punaauia (on the island of Tahiti) marked the victory of the Protestant party (Pomare II having converted in 1812) against the traditionalist party.
 Christianity thus became the religion of the victors, and on their return to Bora Bora in 1816, the warriors shared their knowledge of this new religion with the rest of the population.
 The success was such that in 1818, the inhabitants asked the missionaries of Moorea and Huahine for books and pastors for the island.
 Reverend Orsmond came there for the first time the same year, and settled in Bora Bora in 1820.

 On May 12, 1820, Tamatoa III, head of Raiatea, put in place a code of missionary obedience of 25 articles inspired by the code of Tahiti (the Pomare code) and providing for the modes of application of justice.
 The same year, Chief Mai introduced this code of laws to Bora Bora and extended it to Maupiti.
 In 1822, the Church of Bora-Bora was inaugurated in Vaitape, in the district of Nunue.